Vyral/robert-mack/_posts/2020-09-24-why-are-homes-so-affordable-right-now.md

 {% include youtube.html %}

-Why are homes more affordable now than ever before?
-Let’s discuss this.
+<p style="text-align:center">Why are homes more affordable now than ever before?
+Let’s discuss this.</p>

 One of my old mentors told me a long time ago that prices are a one-time thing; your monthly payments and your interest rates are what you have to see every month.